Extensions-lab/shipper-tms-help/services.md

+---
+title: "TMS Services for LSP"
+description: "TMS services for the LSP scenario: maintain a service catalog, map to Business Central items for billing and settlements, invoice clients, and access setup from TMS menu/search."
+---

 # Services

 Services are used in TMS for the LSP scenario to issue invoices to the customer and to record the services provided to them.